intel/xFasterTransformer/docs/en/dev_guide.md

 - Example Usage: The documentation includes examples demonstrating how to use xFT for both C++ and Python.
 These examples cover various scenarios, including single and multi-rank execution, and provide a practical guide to integrating xFT into applications.
 - Web Demos and Benchmarking: xFT also provides web demos for popular LLM models and benchmarking tools/scripts to evaluate performance.

+Here is the meaning of xFT each code directory:
+- src: the source code directory.
+It consists pytorch/C++ API definitions, models, layers, kernels, searchers and other utilities.
+- example and benchmark: references to examples and benchmarks suggest directories containing sample code and scripts to demonstrate the usage of xFasterTransformer and to measure its performance.
+- evaluation: contains scripts and tools for evaluating the performance and accuracy of the models supported by xFT
+- serving: hold resources related to deploying and serving the models in production environments.
+- tests: This directory usually contains unit tests, integration tests, and other testing scripts designed to ensure the functionality and stability.
+- 3rdparty: the dependencies required by xFasterTransformer, ensuring that all necessary libraries are available for the build process.
+- docs: documentation files.
+This can range from API documentation, getting started guides, tutorials, and technical specifications of the xFT project.

 ### 1.2 Add new model steps
 To add a new model to xFasterTransformer (xFT), follow these steps:
 1. Contribution Guidelines: Follow the contribution guidelines provided in the CONTRIBUTING.md file.
 This includes ensuring your code adheres to the coding standards, writing meaningful commit messages, and submitting a pull request for review.
 2. Model Implementation: Implement the new model in C++ within the xFT framework.
-This involves creating a new class for your model that inherits from the appropriate base class provided by xFT.
-You'll need to implement the model's forward pass, handling input and output tensors.
+In xFT, all LLMs are loaded by `AutoModel`.
+The parent class `Model` has a `generate()` interface to inference.
+In `Model::generate()`, there are 3 searcher: `GreedySearch`, `BeamSearch` and `SampleSearch`.
+Usually you do not need to modify seacher's logic.
+You only need to pay attention on the `Decoder` implementation in `Model`.
+This involves creating a new decoder class for your model that inherits from the `CommonDecoder` class provided by xFT, and implement the its forward pass, handling input and output tensors.
 3. Tokenizer Support: If your model requires a specific tokenizer, ensure support for this tokenizer is added.
 This might involve integrating with existing tokenization libraries or implementing a custom tokenizer.
 4. Testing: Write unit tests for your model to ensure it performs as expected.
 This includes testing the model's inference capabilities and any specific features or configurations it supports.
 5. Documentation: Document your model's API, including how to instantiate it, configure it, and run inference.
 Include any specific requirements or limitations.